 ATTENTION: IMPORTANT INFORMATION REGARDING HOSTING WEBINARS

 Organizations with local PACE approval are not automatically approved to offer live electronically-mediated events, such as webinars.
 Due to the COVID-19 pandemic, the AGD PACE Council is allowing locally approved providers to host such events as long as they are reported to the AGD in advance.
-Permission is expected to be given through the end of 2020 but the AGD reserves the right to amend this decision at any time.
+Permission is expected to be given through May 31,2021, but the AGD reserves the right to amend this decision at any time.
 Under no circumstances can locally approved providers award continuing education hours for self-instruction programs.